ariel-nathan/supabase-rls-ai-tester/README.md

 ## Model Providers

-Currently, the only supported model is Claude because Antropic provided free credits for the Supabase AI Hackathon in which this project was developed.
+Currently, the only supported model is Claude because Anthropic provided free credits for the Supabase AI Hackathon in which this project was developed.
 If you prefer to use a different model provider like ChatGPT, LLaMa, or Gemini, please submit a pull request.

 ## Documents in the Corpus